 According to the unofficial results of the primary election on Tuesday, May 8, the $250 million school bond referendum was approved with 69 percent of the vote.
 Thank you, Gaston County, for supporting our schools!

 Please check this space for updates about the 2018 School Bonds.
 We will post information periodically as we work to put the bond funds to good use to improve our school facilities.

-In addition to work on the new middle school in Belmont, repair and renovation projects are planned at 12 schools.
+In addition to work on the new middle school in Belmont, repair and renovation projects are planned this year at 12 schools.
 See the list below.

 H.H.
 Beam Elementary – Life Safety (intercom replacement and camera, access control, and door hardware upgrades)